cwoodruff/simplicity-first-dev/index.md

 We want to push our industry forward while ensuring clarity and purpose in every creation.

-Together, we are committed to delivering software that is not only user-friendly and easy to maintain.
+Together, we are committed to delivering software that is user-friendly and easy to maintain.